mikahanninen/producer-consumer-retrying/README.md

 ### The second task (the consumer)

 > We recommended checking out the article "[Work item exception handling](https://robocorp.com/docs/development-guide/control-room/work-items#work-item-exception-handling)" before diving in.

-- A simulated "Login" step.
-  - This simulates random failures to highlight the use of `APPLICATION` -exception type.
-- Loop that handles the work items and just creates a logs row for each
-  - This simulates random failures to highlight the use of `BUSINESS` -exception type.

 ### Local testing